 I also really dreaded the idea of coming out of uni after only three years with little experience.
 Having a year in industry means that I have a year to gain experience and be able to have time to learn about the role, instead of being thrown in at the deep end at a role after graduation and expected to know what to do almost immediately.

-What are you enjoying most about the role?
-What have you learnt so far?
+What did you enjoy most about the role?
+What did you learn?

-What I’m enjoying most is the exposure I’m getting.
+What I enjoyed most is the exposure I got.
 A benefit I have found of being in a consultancy, is that the variety of issues people bring to the consultants is huge, meaning I have been exposed to so many more different strands of HR, especially when compared to what I probably would have seen if I was in-house.

 Also with Bespoke HR being a smaller business it also means that there is no room to hide, in a larger business I could easy get lost and get overlooked for work, but in a smaller one I get given a variety of work to do.
 Even though some of the work I may not understand, I know that I could ask anyone here for help.